Legal and Privacy

 - such third parties otherwise permitted or required by law.

-Your personal information may be aggregated with data from other Roche sources and stored or processed on computers or Web-based database systems located outside Australia where data protection laws may differ from ours, in jurisdictions including Germany, France and the United States.
+Your personal information may be aggregated with data from other Roche sources and stored or processed on computers or web-based database systems located outside Australia where privacy laws may differ from ours, in jurisdictions including Germany, France and the United States.

 Your personal information may be stored, maintained and processed on computers or web-based database systems at Roche which may be accessed by and shared with any affiliate within the global Roche Group (Roche Affiliates), third-parties working with Roche affiliates and/or regulatory authorities or as required by law.

 Roche will ensure that if information is transferred outside of Australia, we have put in place appropriate safeguards (such as contractual commitments) in accordance with applicable legal requirements to ensure that your personal information is adequately protected in these jurisdictions.

 At any time you may opt out of receiving any communications from Roche (other than as required for the operation of our business, e.g. regarding account payment if you have one with us), although Roche may then be unable to provide you with all of the information regarding our programs, events, services or products which may be of benefit to you.
 If you decline to provide us with your personal information (or subsequently opt-out) it will likely preclude the provision of relevant services to you by Roche.